 Entry requirements: You must be currently working in the UK in the field of Audiology, Medicine or Healthcare (please see course outline for more details).

-This course is accredited by the British Academy of Audiology.
-5 British Academy of Audiology CPD credits are available.
+This course is worth 5 British Academy of Audiology CPD credits.

-The Ear Irrigation Wax removal - Short Course at Aston may be relevant to a variety of professionals including:
+The Ear Microsuction Wax removal - Short Course at Aston may be relevant to a variety of professionals including:

 - Audiologists, Hearing Aid Dispensers, Clinical Scientists